 Conde Nast readers have voted these Kohala Coast properties among the "Top Fifty Tropical Resorts Worldwide."
 Another claim to fame: lots of sunshine year round.
 (Certain areas of Hawaii are prone to rain.)

 Hawaii doesn't have the type of all-inclusive resorts you find in the US, the Caribbean, and Mexico; but the price here includes meals, many activities, and kids programs, so the end result is a close-to all-inclusive price.
 (Kona Village calls itself "the only inclusive resort on the Big Island".)

 With no phones, TV or even radio, you're in for a true getaway.

 Guests stay in individual hale (hah-lay) bungalows spread over 82 acres.
 The two-room bungalows can sleep five.
 Some visitors prefer the lagoon area, with bird-life nearby.
 If you need more pampering, many of the oceanfront hale have private whirlpool spas.

 Complimentary kids programs for ages 5 to 12 includes a focus on Hawaiian culture: Activities might include coconut painting, Hawaiian crafts, net throwing, as well as pool games etc. (Note: kids programs are offered daily except for two weeks in May and two weeks in September; children are allowed during these periods but pay the full adult price and there is no children's program available.)

 Teens have complementary programs too: Be sure to sign up, as each program isn't available each day.
 Sample activities are snorkeling tours, sunfish sailing lessons, and kayaking.

-Complimentary activities include tennis, arts and crafts such as shell hunting and lei making, the use of kayaks, boogie boards, surfboards, and snorkel gear.
+Complimentary activities include tennis, and arts and crafts such as shell hunting and lei making, the use of kayaks, boogie boards, surfboards, and snorkel gear.
 The bay is a marine sanctuary, full of colorful fish.
 Guests will have a choice of several places for snorkeling.

 Activities for the whole family might include ukulele classes, ti-leaf hula skirt making, hula lessons, lawn games, or tours to the resort's petroglyph field.